Policy on Extenuating Circumstances Affecting Assessment

 6. Extenuating Circumstances and Progression/Award Decisions

-A decision taken by Faculty/School Special Circumstances Committees (or other appropriate Committee) or the University Academic Regulations and Cases Board (or Board nominee) in relation to extenuating circumstances shall be forwarded to the appropriate Examining Board as a recommendation.
-The Examining Board shall consider any recommendation with reference to a student’s overall academic profile and the assessment regulations.
+A decision taken by School Extenuating Circumstances Committees (or other appropriate Committee) or the Student Cases Board (or Board nominee) in relation to extenuating circumstances shall be forwarded to the appropriate Progression and Awards Board as a recommendation.
+The Progression and Awards Board shall consider any recommendation with reference to a student’s overall academic profile and the assessment regulations.
 Normally the application of the assessment regulations shall take precedence.

 7. Academic Misconduct